"It's weird cuz it's not weird... am I right, ladies?"

 You would say that a yogini who had dedicated her entire adult life to the practice, study, and pursuit of self-realization, after removing the large boulders of identity and fear with Grace, should have weeded out these pesky weeds in the garden of self-awareness in the process.
 Again, you would be right.

 But the iron chain of Miss-direction was a rusted relic that I discovered as I was redecorating the deeper chambers of the temple of myself.
-As I said, I was surprised to discover it – it was carefully camouflaged by a thin veneer of “been there done that.”chains.001
+As I said, I was surprised to discover it – it was carefully camouflaged by a thin veneer of “been there done that.”

 I wish I had found it through an intentionally targeted search because that would mean I’m on my game.
 But the truth is, I only saw the rust marks on the floor when I pulled up the carpets that I had used for years to sweep things under.